 “*Vince Conze passed away on May 6th at the age of 91.
 A private family service will be held.
 Vince was the brother of Andy Conze, and the brother-in-law of Elaine Conze.
 Together these three pioneers in automotive innovation formed the famous Conze Brothers speed shop and garage.
 Many racers received support from the Conze’s and used their products, including the Conze rear ends and the knock off bolts for quick tire changes.
 Vince and his brothers raced at the dry lakes of Southern California in the 1930’s, then became known for their oval track cars, and their attempts to win at the Indy 500 and Pikes Peak Hill climbs.
 Vince preferred to build and maintain the cars, while Andy managed the teams and Elaine handled the day to day business of the shop.
 Al Unser drove Vince’s Down Tube car to victory at the Pikes Peak Hill climb and Jimmy Davies also drove for the Conze’s.”

-The U.S. Fish & Wildlife Service offers grants up to $8,000 as part of the Schoolyard Habitat Program, and a free 132-page Schoolyard Habitat Project Guide is available for download.
+The National Wildlife Federation offers grants as part of the Schoolyard Habitat Program, and a free Schoolyard Habitat Project Guide is available for download.